 Most popular web performance testing and audit tools (e.g. Lighthouse or Webpagetest) provide a score for how quickly images load.
-Optimizing images provides a big improvement on the overall load time of a web page.
-Websites can accelerate performance between 30 and 50% by just applying common image optimization techniques.
+Optimizing images provides a big improvement in the overall load time of a web page.
+Websites can accelerate performance between 30% and 50% by just applying common image optimization techniques.

 Three techniques are typically recommended.

 For the above example website tested with Google’s Lighthouse, addressing these three image issues correctly would make the page 3.09 seconds faster!
 When considered in terms of bounce rate impact, accelerating a website’s load time from 9.09 seconds to 6 seconds would reduce bounce rate from 61% to 46% according to a study by Pingdom.
-Faster mobile websites also means better SEO.
+A faster mobile website also means better SEO.
 The return on investment for reducing the load time and bounce rate is significant.

 Current benchmarks indicate that about 50% of website traffic to the typical website originates from mobile devices.
 For many sites, the mobile device share is significantly higher, which adds complexity to the problem.
 Over the last couple of years, there have been many initiatives aiming to solve image delivery on this fragmented base of web-enabled devices.

-The responsive images specification is the most frequently discussed effort to address the challenge of serving the right image to the right device.
+The responsive image syntax is the most frequently discussed effort to address the challenge of serving the right image to the right device.
 However, when the smoke cleared after its roll-out, responsive images solved only part of the image delivery problem while adding a great deal of complexity and work to the development process.
 The vast diversity of devices and browsers requires a developer to generate many derivatives of the original image.
-Responsive images also requires writing complex logic to select and serve the right image to the right device.
+Responsive image syntax also requires writing complex logic to select and serve the right image to the right device.

 What additional options exist for implementing image optimization?
 To alleviate the workload of image optimization, there are multiple strategies that combine different levels of automated image optimization and device detection.
 We will consider four strategies for optimizing images: Image Edit Tool, Build-Time Optimization, Run-Time Optimization, and Device-Aware Optimization.